rackerlabs/rackspace-how-to/content/general/change-account-information.md

 ### Update billing information

-To update you billing information, including billing address and the credit card on file, select **Billing** in the Cloud Control Panel.
-To update your Billing Address, select **Billing Settings**.
+To update your billing information, including billing address and the credit card on file, select **Billing** in the Cloud Control Panel.
+To update your billing address, select **Billing Settings**.
 To update the credit card on file, select **Payment Methods** > **Manage Payment Methods**.